allthepies/BrewManiac/README.md

 With these settings in place, the code could not be used for a "real" brew.
 The original limits are in the code but commented out currently.
 I will sort this out once testing is complete.

 Fixes
-In manual mode, flashing countdown time kept on flashing if return to main screen was selected.
+* In manual mode, flashing countdown time kept on flashing if return to main screen was selected.
+* If repeating buzzer was on and return to main screen selected then buzzer continued to sound.
+* HeatThread would set full heat output during mash stages if temp above setpoint, should only occur during boil.

 Vito's original README comments follow:-